 We suggest booking a place to stay in the highlighted section on this map.
 This area is central, and there are several Underground stations if you need to use public transport.

-USING OUR MAPS.
-Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 Buckingham Palace is the official residence of the UK sovereign and the working headquarters of King Charles.

-CHANGING OF THE GUARD // If you want to see the changing of the guard, it leaves St James’s Palace at 10:43 am and marches up The Mall to Buckingham Palace on Monday, Wednesday, Friday, and Sunday.
+Changing of the Guard // If you want to see the changing of the guard, it leaves St James’s Palace at 10:43 am and marches up The Mall to Buckingham Palace on Monday, Wednesday, Friday, and Sunday.

 After visiting Buckingham Palace (if you didn’t do the State Room tour), walk through the beautiful St James’s Park to Horse Guards Parade.

 St James’s Park is the oldest of the 8 royal parks in London.
 From the Blue Bridge, you can capture an iconic picture of Buckingham Palace.
-Facing the other direction, you’ll get Horseguards Parade and Whitehall, which is what we captured in the photo below.

 Horseguards Parade is a ceremonial parade ground and one of the largest open spaces in London.